zsparal/api-documentation/source/reference/v1/settlements-api/get-settlement.rst

        .. type:: string

-     - The settlement's bank reference, as found on your invoice and in your Mollie account.
+     - The settlement's bank reference, as found in your Mollie account and on your bank statement.

    * - ``createdDatetime``